LeoIV/BAxUS/docs/cli_options.rst

      - -td
      - --target-dim
      - 10
      - (Initial) target dimensionality of the function.
 Whether initial or not depends on the algorithm.
-Initial for ``AdaTheSBO-1`` and ``AdaTheSBO-m`` as they adapt the target dimensionality.
+Initial for ``BAxUS`` as it adapts the target dimensionality.
    * - Acquisition function
      - None
      - --acquisition-function